RC-002/atomic-arbitrage-execution/README.md

 ## 9. To-do:

-If given more time, I believe the following features would significantly enhance the functionality:
+I believe the following features would significantly enhance the functionality:

 ### 1. Verify the Correctness of the Arbitrage Request:
 - **Pool Existence Check**: